The chilling secret symbol spotted around Ukraine - why locals are fearful

 Collaborators.
 Infiltrators.
 Special forces agents.
 The signs of a secret war are springing up throughout Ukraine.
 And erasing them may be a matter of life and death.

-Some look like everyday street works marks.
+Some look like everyday street work marks.
 Others are invisible except under UV light.
 Then there are the tiny key lights and radio beacons.

 All are designed to guide Russian troops, drones and artillery operators to their targets.